LEEYJ1021/opssat-ad-detection-causal/README.md

 European Space Agency's OPS-SAT experimental nanosatellite telemetry anomaly-detection benchmark (Ruszczak, Kotowski, Evans & Nalepa, *Scientific Data* 12:710, 2025).

 - **9 channels**: 3 magnetometer channels (`CADC0872`, `CADC0873`, `CADC0874`) + 6 photodiode channels (`CADC0884`, `CADC0886`, `CADC0888`, `CADC0890`, `CADC0892`, `CADC0894`).
-- **2,123 univariate segments** total, each expert-labeled *nominal* or *anomalous*.
-Segment-level labels; onset position within a segment is not given and is estimated via BOCPD (§ Layer 2).
+- **2,123 univariate segments**, each expert-labeled *nominal* or *anomalous*.
+Labels are at segment level; onset position within a segment is not given and is estimated via BOCPD (§ Layer 2).
-- Per-channel segment counts and anomaly prevalence vary sharply (0% to 78.6%) — see Fig. 5a and Table 1.
+- Per-channel segment counts and anomaly prevalence vary sharply (0% to 78.6%); see Fig. 1, Fig. 5a and Table 1.
 - An official train/test partition (`train ∈ {0,1}`, stratified by anomaly rate, ≈75%/25%) is used throughout for train-fit/test-evaluate verification.
-- Segment boundaries were determined by **manual expert annotation** using ESA's OXI visualization tool; no quantitative cutting rule is documented anywhere in the public materials (§ Layer 3b).
+- Segment boundaries were determined by **manual expert annotation** using ESA's OXI visualization tool; no quantitative cutting rule is documented in the public materials (§ Layer 3b).
 - Not redistributed; `data/download_opssat_ad.sh` fetches it from its Zenodo record.

 ### SMAP/MSL (external validation)

 NASA Soil Moisture Active Passive (SMAP) and Mars Science Laboratory (MSL) spacecraft telemetry, released with the Telemanom benchmark (Hundman et al., KDD 2018).

-- **82 channels** (55 SMAP + 27 MSL), each a long continuous time series with **ground-truth onset/offset indices** for each anomaly window, given in `labeled_anomalies.csv` — a structurally different label format from OPS-SAT-AD's whole-segment labels.
+- **82 channels** (55 SMAP + 27 MSL), each a long continuous series with **ground-truth onset/offset indices** per anomaly window (`labeled_anomalies.csv`), a structurally different label format from OPS-SAT-AD's whole-segment labels.
-- Each `.npy` file contains multiple columns; only the first column (the actual telemetry signal) is used — remaining columns are one-hot-encoded command/telemetry context and are excluded from all `diff`/`diff²` computation (§ External Validation, Stage 0).
+- Each `.npy` file has multiple columns; only the first (telemetry) column is used.
+The remaining columns are one-hot-encoded command context and are excluded from all `diff`/`diff²` computation (Stage 0).
-- Anomaly window lengths are highly variable (median 120 samples, mean 616, max 4,217), in contrast to OPS-SAT-AD's short, uniformly-windowed segments — this drove a methodological adaptation described in § External Validation.
+- Anomaly window lengths are highly variable (median 120 samples, mean 616, max 4,217), unlike OPS-SAT-AD's short, uniformly windowed segments; this drove a methodological adaptation (Stage 2).
-- We additionally apply a triviality filter motivated by Wu & Keogh's (2021) critique of SMAP/MSL and similar benchmarks (extreme, visually-obvious point outliers are excluded from the primary test; § External Validation, Stage 1).
+- A triviality filter motivated by Wu & Keogh's (2021) critique of SMAP/MSL and similar benchmarks excludes extreme, visually obvious point outliers from the primary test (Stage 0).
 - Not redistributed; `data/download_smap_msl.sh` fetches the public release.

 ### SMD (Server Machine Dataset, external validation)

 Industrial server telemetry from the OmniAnomaly benchmark (Su et al., KDD 2019).

-- **28 machines × 38 dimensions = 1,064 channels**, each with **timestep-level (0/1) ground-truth anomaly labels**.
+- **28 machines × 38 dimensions = 1,064 channels**, each with **timestep-level (0/1) ground-truth anomaly labels**; 1,038 of the 1,064 channels enter the channel-level counts reported in Stage 1.
-- Included as a domain-generalization check (complex technological systems beyond spacecraft, per this journal's scope) rather than as a direct replication of the spacecraft-telemetry claim; we treat SMD as *supporting* rather than *primary* generalization evidence, given the domain shift from aerospace instrumentation.
+- Included as a domain-generalization check (technological systems beyond spacecraft) rather than a direct replication of the spacecraft-telemetry claim.
+SMD is *supporting*, not primary, generalization evidence, given the domain shift.
 - Not redistributed; `data/download_smd.sh` fetches the public release.

 ---